pimlie/nuxt-matomo/README.md

 #### `consentExpires`

 - Default: `0`
 If greater than 0 and when the `tracker.setConsent` method is called then we call `rememberConsentGiven(<consentExpires>)` instead of `setConsentGiven`.
-See below for more information
+See above for more information

 #### `doNotTrack`